SwayMagpie/thesis-narrative-os/README.md

 ├── 05_fact-log.md
 ├── 06_subjective-expression.md
 ├── 07_world-consistency.md
+├── 08_narrative-rendering.md
-├── 08_rendering.md
+├── 09_numeric-extension.md
 └── examples/
 ```

 ---

+# Future Extensions

+By numerically modeling the following:

+- Value Vectors
+- Event update magnitudes
+- Fact Log weights
+- Emotional strength & purity
+- Subjective Expression depth

+the OS can evolve into a
+**simulation‑capable narrative generation engine**
+that mathematically guarantees narrative inevitability.

+This is optional and forward‑looking,
+not part of the core OS.

+---

-## License
+# License

-This project is released under the MIT License.
+Released under the MIT License.
 Use it freely.
 Modify it freely.
 Break it freely.

 ---

-## Support
+# Support

 If this framework contributed to your thinking or work,
-you can support the author through **GitHub Sponsors**.
+you can support the author through GitHub Sponsors.

-Sponsorship is optional and has no effect on access,
+Sponsorship is optional and does not affect access,
 features, or priority.
-It is purely a token of appreciation.
+It is simply a token of appreciation.